summer program faqs

 What type of attire should be worn?

 Students should dress in summer casual.
-Recommended attire for girls is blouses or polo shirts, slacks, or shorts (of an appropriate length).
-For boys, sport or polo shirts, slacks or shorts are suggested.
-Jeans and t-shirts for both girls and boys are acceptable but must be neat and free of holes or tears.
+Recommended attire are blouses or polo shirts, slacks, or shorts (of an appropriate length).
+Jeans and t-shirts are acceptable but must be neat and free of holes or tears.

 Health and Safety